 - Physical Size :Although this is pretty self-explanatory, it is worth mentioning, if you are going to be taking your drawing tablet with you everywhere you go, you’ll want to find something lightweight and portable.
 A tablet like the iPad Pro weighs only about a pound, while the XP-Pen Artist Pro 12 is incredibly slim.
 Size also relates to your work area.
 Some drawing tablets have a large area to write — 10 or more inches — while some have six inches or less.
 If you want more room to write or draw, consider going with a larger surface or display size.
 We picked a variety of sizes for you to choose from.

-Price can be tricky with drawing tablets, as they range from $20 all the way to $2,000.
+- Budget: Price can be tricky with drawing tablets, as they range from $20 all the way to $2,000.
 There are many factors contributing to this discrepancy, but generally, pick a price-point that reflects your skill and need.
 If you’re a professional designer, it’s probably a good idea to invest in a top-of-the-line drawing tablet.
-Alternatively, if you’re just getting started, there’s no need to spend more than $100.
+Alternatively, if you’re just getting started, there’s no need to spend hundreds of dollars.

 1. XP-Pen Artist 15.6 Pro

 There are a few slight tweaks that make the XP-Pen Artist 15.6 Pro slightly more user friendly than the cheaper Artist 15.6.
 For starters, the touch bar was replaced with a red touch dial that provides more accuracy and control with 8,192 levels of pressure sensitivity and 1080p resolution packed into its 15.6-inch screen.
 The display is also improved upon with a 178-degree viewing angle.
 Furthermore, the Pro supports up to 60-degree angling with the stylus for more hands-on control and less adjusting your software for the right brush strokes.
 And if you manage to find it on sale, it won’t cost much more than the standard Artist 15.6.